 As children we are concerned with growing up tall and with strong bones.
 As adults we no longer are concerned with the growing of bones, rather we become concerned with maintaining the health of our bones.
 The structural integrity of your skeleton involves protein, minerals, trace mineral, adequate calorie intake, vitamins, hormones, age, genetics and weight bearing activities.
 Bones reach the peak bone density at about age 30, after that as we age bone mass is lost.
 (1)

 Some things related to bone health are outside of our control; we have yet to find the fountain of youth and we cannot exchange the DNA we were born with.
 However by avoiding cigarette smoking, excessive alcohol, caffeine and soda intake you can reduce the risk of developing osteoporosis.
 A lifestyle that includes weight bearing physical activity and a healthful diet adequate in calories from protein, fat and carbohydrate should provide enough of the right nutrient needs.
+Unhealthy choices don’t just affect bone health long term, if you are curious explore gelatin vs collagen differences to help maintain healthy skin.

 The nutrients that are of the greatest concern are vitamin D and calcium.
 Calcium is continuously utilized and if it is not available in the diet then the body will pull out of storage in the bones.
 In order to absorb calcium we need vitamin D.